Requests & responses

 Path IDs

-Section titled “Path IDs”Identifiers in the path (order_id, user_id, device_id, product_id, product_group_id, …) are strings that look like a positive integer with no leading zeros (e.g. 42, not 042).
-The API reference documents each parameter name per route.
+Section titled “Path IDs”Path identifiers (order_id, user_id, device_id, product_id, product_group_id, …) are strings matching a positive integer with no leading zeros (for example 42, not 042).

 Pagination